 - Badminton — an indoor game with rackets in which a shuttlecock is hit back and forth across a net.

-- Pitton — a net and racquet based sport played with a hard pickleball paddle and a badminton shuttlecock.
+- Pitton — a net and racket-based sport played with a hard pickleball paddle and a badminton shuttlecock.

 - Paddle Tennis — a variation of tennis on a smaller court, lower net, using a solid paddle and ball.